SARM1: Regulation of enzymatic activity

 SARM1's TIR domain is a multi-functional NAD(P)ase enzyme capable of hydrolyzing NAD+ or NADP, cyclizing NAD+ or NADP to form cADPR or cADPRP, and transglycosidation (base exchange) of NAD+ or NADP with free pyridines to form molecules such as NAADP.
-For NAD+, The transglycosidation (base exchange) activity of SARM1 extends beyond simple pyridines and includes many heterocyclic nucleophilic bases.
+For NAD+, the transglycosidation (base exchange) activity of SARM1 extends beyond simple pyridines and includes many heterocyclic nucleophilic bases.

 SARM1's enzymatic activity can be regulated at the TIR domain orthosteric site by naturally occurring metabolites such as nicotinamide, NADP, and nicotinic acid riboside.
 Non-endogenous small chemical molecules have also been shown to inhibit SARM1's enzymatic activity at or near the orthosteric site.

 In addition, SARM1's enzymatic activity can be regulated by its allosteric site at the ARM domain, which can bind to NMN or NAD+.
 The ratio of NMN/NAD+ in cells determines SARM1's enzymatic activity.
 A chemically-modified cell permeable version of NMN, CZ-48, likely activates SARM1 via interacting with this allosteric region.
 Two long-studied neurotoxins, Vacor and 3-acetylpyridine, cause neurodegeneration by activating SARM1.
 Both Vacor and 3-acetylpyridine can be modified by NAMPT to become their mononucleotide versions (Vacor-MN or 3-AP-MN) that bind to SARM1's allosteric ARM domain region and activate its TIR domain NADase activity.
 When NAD+ levels are low, nicotinic acid mononucleotide (NaMN) can bind to the allosteric region and inhibit SARM1 activity, thus explaining the potent axon protection provided by treating neurons with the NaMN precursor nicotinic acid riboside (NaR) while inhibiting NAMPT.
 Chemical screening approaches have also identified covalent inhibitors of SARM1's allosteric ARM domain region.

 Other pro-degeneration signaling pathways, such as the MAP kinase pathway, have been linked to SARM1 activation.
 MAPK signaling has been shown to promote the loss of NMNAT2, thereby promoting SARM1 activation.
 SARM1 activation also triggers the MAP kinase cascade, indicating some form of feedback loop may exist.

 Relevance to human disease

-Possible implications of the SARM1 pathway with regard to human health may be found in animal models of neurodegeneration, where loss of SARM1 is neuroprotective in models of traumatic brain injury, chemotherapy-induced neuropathy, diabetic neuropathy, degenerative eye conditions, drug-induced glial death, and Charcot-Marie-Tooth disease.
+Possible implications of the SARM1 pathway with regard to human health may be found in animal models of neurodegeneration, where loss of SARM1 is neuroprotective in models of traumatic brain injury, chemotherapy-induced neuropathy, diabetic neuropathy, degenerative eye conditions, drug-induced Schwann cell death, Charcot-Marie-Tooth disease, and hereditary spastic paraplegia.

 Loss-of-function alleles of the SARM1 gene also occur naturally in the human population, potentially altering susceptibility to various neurological conditions.

 Specific mutations in the human NMNAT2 gene, encoding a key regulator of SARM1 activity, have linked the Wallerian degeneration mechanism to two human neurological diseases - fetal akinesia deformation sequence and childhood-onset polyneuropathy with erythromelalgia.
 Mutations in the human SARM1 gene that result in SARM1 protein with constitutive NADase activity have been reported in patients with amyotrophic lateral sclerosis (ALS).